As one of the highest visited national parks in the United States, the Smoky Moutain hosts nearly 11 million people.

 4. Ramsey Cascades

-If you’re interested in seeing the tallest waterfall (100 feet tall!) in the mountains, you need to trek Ramsey Cascades.
+If you’re interested in seeing the tallest waterfall you can reach by trail in these mountains, you need to trek Ramsey Cascades.

 Ramsey Cascades can be found in Greenbrier and at 8 miles round trip, this trail is a challenge hiking up to over 4,000 feet.
 The view of the waterfall is a spectacle if you can push through the steepest last mile!